aphelion/lenkoepsell.com/_plays/public_storage.md

 title: Public Storage
 body_class: play
 description: >
-  A contemporary dark comedy in Two Acts.
+  A contemporary dark comedy in two acts.
 One setting.
-A cast of seven actors, two female, four male.
+A cast of seven actors: two female, four male.
 Running time 2 hours with a fifteen minute intermission.
 plot_summary: >
   Imagine three adjacent self-storage units in an old factory building in present-day Los Angeles.
 Cast an adorable